MigoSwapDEX/MigoDoc/README.md

 *And No KYC Is Required*

+**Low fees**
+MigoSwap runs on Core DAO, a blockchain with much lower transaction costs & flexibility than Ethereum.
+Trading fees are lower than our competitors on the DEX space, so that's a double win for you!

 **Are You Secure?**

 MigoSwap is built on open-source software: everything is visible!
 And all our Smart Contracts will be available and verified on Core Explorer for transparency.